D'Vonte Price

-D'Vonte Price (born June 2, 1999) is an American professional football running back who is currently a free agent.
+D'Vonte Price (born June 2, 1999) is an American professional football running back.
 He played college football for the FIU Panthers.

 Early life

 Price grew up in Punta Gorda, Florida and attended Charlotte High School.
 Over the course of his high school career he rushed for 1,265 yards and scored 23 total touchdowns in 32 games played.

 College career

 Price played primarily as a backup running back with occasional starts during his first two seasons with the FIU Panthers.
 As a junior, Price gained 249 yards on 50 carries and caught ten passes for 49 yards.
 He rushed for 581 yards and four touchdowns on 85 carries in five games during FIU's COVID-19-shortened 2020 season.
 After considering declaring for the 2021 NFL Draft, Price decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to FIU for a fifth season.
 He rushed 128 times for 682 yards and six touchdowns in his final season.